EricDBallam/COVID_care/README.md

 This gave a clear picture of which groups where most and least impacted by COVID-19.
 For a full analysis see the Visualization notebook.

 ### Predicting a return to normal
+The second question was predicting when access to care would return to normal.
+For this we turn to time series modeling, however with 70 subgroups and only 24 datapoints we simply had too many features to leverage in modeling.
+Also from our visalization of the data we could easily tell that many of the features would be highly correlation.

+All subgroups had the same number of datapoints so Pearsons was used to determine which time series were strongly related.
+Pearsons returns a value between -1 and 1 with 0 being no correlation.
+This analysis showed all but 6 time series were strongly related to the national average (Persons score over 0.7) and so the majority were removed leaving us with a vastly simplified dataset to model on.